Chances are that when you think referral and travel, one brand immediately springs to mind: Airbnb.

 The other way to stimulate multiple referrals is gamification, where referrers are pitted against each other to see who can introduce the most people within a set period of time.
 Whoever tops the leaderboard when the time runs out wins something special – and it doesn’t take a genius to see that Airbnb’s niche in the travel world puts them in a perfect position to offer something both on-brand and extremely exciting.
 While tiered rewards have universal appeal, gamification targets a brand’s superfans – the 20% of customers who frequently generate 80% of all referrals – and the results are always compelling.

 No one’s saying that Airbnb’s referral programme is a catastrophe.
 In fact, it remains an example I happily cite whenever someone asks where the modern explosion in referral began.
 But things have moved on and, strangely for a brand that’s all about travel, Airbnb have stayed very much rooted to the spot.

-Stay tuned for more on Expedia’s exciting new programme - which promises to take travel referral further than its ever gone before.
-But, in the meantime, if you'd like to find out how your business can holiday in the future rather than staycationing in the past, just get in touch.
+If you’d like to find out how your business can holiday in the future rather than staycationing in the past, just get in touch.